martinpiper/BombJack/README.md

 	_HSYNC continues its pulses on every line, even when _VSYNC is low Positive edge of _HSYNC indicates start of the line Negative edge of _VSYNC indicates start of the frame

+	Positive edge of VBLANK indicates the bottom of the visible screen edge

 	RV = vertical raster line number
 		$f8-$ff	lo _VSYNC